Frequently Asked Questions

 A.) CRI is basically a measure of how good quality the light is.
 Imagine being on the top of a double decker bus in winter, and how pale everyone’s faces look.
 This is because the CRI is very Low.
 The closer to 100, the better the colours are represented.
 The closer to 100 the better.
 The highest CRI we sell is 95 which is very good and suitable for retail environments and areas of living space.

 80CRI is ok for living spaces and kitchens, but any lower and the light looks poor and dreary.
 Most led strip suppliers tape is 70 cri or less.
 It may be cheap, but the light will also look cheap!

 Q.) What is the difference between 12v and 24v LED Tape?

-A.)12v is better for running small projects because you are able to cut the tape in more places.
-There are more copper dots.
+A.) 12v is better for running small projects because you are able to cut the tape in more places as there are more copper dots.
 Most of our tape is 12v.

 24v tape has advantages.
-It’s not brighter that 12v however it does suffer less from voltage drop and therefore it’s easier to run longer lengths.
+It’s not brighter than 12v however it does suffer less from voltage drop and therefore it’s easier to run longer lengths.

 Q.) What is the difference between RGB and RGBW?

 A.) RGB stands for Red, Green and Blue ( the primary colours) If you paid attention in your physics lesson you will know that from the primary colours you can mix them to create almost any colour.
 RGB tape uses a special chip which combines the three primary colours and allows the user to adjust the tape to any colour you want using a controller (see controller section).
 Fantastic hues of colour can be produced in commercial and residential environments.
 We call RGB 3 channel, because it has Red, Green and Blue Channels.
 You will either need a three channel controller or a DMX with a 3 channel output to control your LEDs (see DMX controllers).